Best Planners for Artists in Business

 If you want a little more design here’s my top three favorites and some new discoveries you could try this year.

-I’m using the workbook as my overview for the year, the planner for monthly and weekly focus and integrating with my moleskine for those brilliant ideas that used to end up on a thousand sticky notes – it’s all about progress!
+I’m using the 2017 Shining Year Goals Diary Planner as my overview for the year, the planner for monthly and weekly focus and integrating with my moleskine for those brilliant ideas that used to end up on a thousand sticky notes – it’s all about progress!

 Keeping everything all in one planner was the ideal I held to the last few years, but I always wind up with more sticky notes everywhere.

-I’m still getting acquainted with it this month, but so far loving how clean my desk is because of them.
-I highly recommend them.
+I’m still getting acquainted with it, but so far loving how clean my desk is because of them.

 2. Desire Map Planner by Danielle LaPorte